prrathnayake/conveyancers-marketplace/README.md

 The repository focuses on demonstrable guardrails rather than fully-automated regulator integrations:

 - Conveyancers registered in QLD or ACT remain hidden unless they are verified or the viewer has elevated privileges, keeping jurisdictional restrictions visible in the demo flows.【F:frontend/pages/api/profiles/[id].ts†L7-L148】
-- Admin actions invoke a shared audit helper that records the actor, entity, and metadata inside the SQLite database for traceability.【F:frontend/lib/audit.ts†L1-L13】
+- Admin actions invoke a shared audit helper that records the actor, entity, and metadata inside the PostgreSQL database for traceability.【F:frontend/lib/audit.ts†L1-L13】
-- All persisted data lives inside the SQLite file controlled by `PLATFORM_DATA_DIR`, so relocate the database to compliant storage before handling production records.【F:frontend/lib/db.ts†L1-L118】
+- All persisted data lives inside the PostgreSQL instance referenced by `DB_URL`, so provision compliant storage before handling production records.【F:frontend/lib/db.ts†L1-L210】

 Refer to [`docs/compliance.md`](docs/compliance.md) for the broader regulatory commentary that accompanied the original brief.